-I use it especially when the primary symptoms are bloating 2-6 hours after eating - a sign of poorly digested food inviting bacteria overgrowth in earlier regions of the gut (see SIBO discussion below).
+I use it especially when the primary symptoms are bloating 2-6 hours after eating - a sign of poorly digested food inviting bacteria overgrowth in earlier regions of the gut (see SIBO articles).
 Digesting your food more completely eases bloating at its source.

 Moreover, Enzalase also contains a patented ingredient known as Enzastim that is believed to help "lubricate" the action of the enzymes.
 Master Supplements uses the same acid-proof delivery and Lactostim patents in Theralac, TruBifido, & TruFlora to support deep delivery & stimulation of probiotic growth without fear of the strains being killed by stomach acid.
 Due to its unique delivery, it's difficult to compare Enzalase side by side to other formulations - I like taking it with Critical Digestion or Complete Digestion (mentioned above) so you get support at the level of the stomach AND later regions of the gut with Enzalase.

 Gluten/Dairy Digest, Gluten Manager & Intolerance Complex are used to support digestion of high-allergy, high-sensitivity, & high-intolerance food proteins when eating outside of the home or in shared cooking spaces.

 Occasionally you may eat some dairy, grains, or excess legumes & starches in your diet, & these enzymes will help lessen the inflammatory impact of eating or being exposed to certain foods.